-8.6.2 IF A METADATA MANAGEMENT SYSTEM IS PRESENT, WHAT MEASURES ARE IN PLACE TO VERIFY AND PROTECT ITS INTEGRITY?
+1.51.2 IF A METADATA MANAGEMENT SYSTEM IS PRESENT, WHAT MEASURES ARE IN PLACE TO VERIFY AND PROTECT ITS INTEGRITY?

-8.6.3 DESCRIBE PROVENANCE AS RELATED TO INSTRUMENTATION, SENSORS OR OTHER DEVICES.
+1.51.3 DESCRIBE PROVENANCE AS RELATED TO INSTRUMENTATION, SENSORS OR OTHER DEVICES.

-Endpoint sensors or instruments have signatures periodically updated.

-Using hardware or software methods, we detect and remediate outlier signatures.

-Endpoint signature detection and upstream flow are built into system processing.

-We rely on third-party vendors to manage endpoint integrity.

-We use a sampling method to verify endpoint integrity.

-Not a concern at this time.

-8.7 DATA LIFE CYCLE
+- We have potential machine-to-machine traffic provenance concerns. - Endpoint sensors or instruments have signatures periodically updated. - Using hardware or software methods, we detect and remediate outlier signatures. - Endpoint signature detection and upstream flow are built into system processing. - We rely on third-party vendors to manage endpoint integrity. - We use a sampling method to verify endpoint integrity. - Not a concern at this time. - Other:

+1014 1.52 Data Life Cycle

-8.7.1 Describe Archive Processes
+Describe Archive Processes

 Our application has no separate "archive" process.
 We offload data using certain criteria to removable media which are taken offline.
 We use a multi-stage, tiered archive process.
 We allow for "forgetting" of individual PII on request.
 Have ability to track individual data elements across all stages of processing, including archive.
 Additional protections, such as separate encryption, are applied to archival data.
 Archived data is saved for potential later use by applications or analytics yet to be built.
 Does not apply to our application.
+Other:

-8.7.2 Describe Point in Time and Other Dependency Issues
+1016 1.52.2 Describe Point in Time and Other Dependency Issues